florianheinemann/passwordless-redisstore/README.md

 * **[redisstore.tokenkey]:** *(String)* Optional.
 Keys to be used.
 UIDs will be appended.
 Defaults to: 'pwdless:UID'

 ## Hash and salt
 As the tokens are equivalent to passwords (even though only for a limited time) they have to be protected in the same way. passwordless-redisstore uses [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) with automatically created random salts.
-To generate the salt 10 rounds are used.
+To generate the salt 12 rounds are used.
+This number can be overridden with a larger integer in the options.

 ## Tests